Distributed Adaptive Signal Fusion for Fractional Programs: Cost-Efficient DASF for Fractional Programs

-At this point, we should note that solving (\ref{eq:loc_aux_prob}) corresponds to executing a single iteration of Dinkelbach's procedure in Algorithm \ref{alg:dinkelbach}.
-If we would have straightforwardly applied the standard DASF algorithm, the objective function in (\ref{eq:loc_aux_prob}) would be replaced with a new fractional program, which is more difficult to solve (it would require solving multiple instances of (\ref{eq:loc_aux_prob}) in order to execute all iterations in Algorithm \ref{alg:dinkelbach}).
+Note that solving (\ref{eq:loc_aux_prob}) corresponds to executing a single iteration of Dinkelbach's procedure in Algorithm \ref{alg:dinkelbach}.
+In the case of the standard DASF algorithm, solving the corresponding local problem (\ref{eq:loc_prob}) would require solving multiple instances of (\ref{eq:loc_aux_prob}), each time with a different value for $\rho$, in order to execute all iterations in Algorithm \ref{alg:dinkelbach} until convergence.

-We define $\widetilde{X}_q^{i+1}$ as the solution of (\ref{eq:loc_aux_prob}), i.e.,
+We define $\widetilde{X}_q^{*}$ as the solution of (\ref{eq:loc_aux_prob}), i.e.,

 where $\widetilde{\mathcal{S}}_q^i$ is the constraint set of (\ref{eq:loc_aux_prob}).
-If (\ref{eq:loc_aux_prob}) does not have a unique solution, $\widetilde{X}_q^{i+1}$ is selected as the solution closest to $\widetilde{X}_q^{i}$ in (\ref{eq:X_fixed}), i.e.,
+If (\ref{eq:loc_aux_prob}) does not have a unique solution, $\widetilde{X}_q^{*}$ is selected as the solution closest to $\widetilde{X}_q^{i}$ in (\ref{eq:X_fixed}), i.e.,

 where $\widetilde{\mathcal{X}}_q^i$ is the set of possible solutions $\widetilde{X}_q$ of (\ref{eq:loc_aux_prob}) and $\widetilde{X}_q^i$ is given in (\ref{eq:X_fixed}).
-Note that the Frobenius norm to select $\widetilde{X}_q^{i+1}$ in (\ref{eq:select_sol}) is arbitrary, and another distance function can be selected as long as it is continuous.
+Note that the Frobenius norm to select $\widetilde{X}_q^{*}$ in (\ref{eq:select_sol}) is arbitrary, and another distance function can be selected as long as it is continuous.

-Finally, let us partition $\widetilde{X}_q^{i+1}$ as
+Finally, let us partition $\widetilde{X}_q^{*}$ as